apache/nuttx/configs/sama5d3x-ek/README.txt

        Since you will not be able to re-enable the watchdog later, you may need to set CONFIG_SAMA5_WDT=y in the NuttX configuration file.

+    4. If you put norboot on the Serial FLASH, you can automatically boot to NOR on reset.
+See the section "Creating and Using NORBOOT" above.

     STATUS:
        See the To-Do list below